 If you put another card on a card with a Time Token, and you cover the Ability, the Time Token is lost and the Ability won't trigger.
-Note: The Ability is applied to the Active player, not the owner of the card!

 On Opponent's Response - this Ability remains active throughout the entire step 3, usually modifying the opponent's Response.